bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   collect payment from a classic block withholding attack.

-  This incentivizes pools to either forbid client transaction selection or to require pool miners use a public identity so that bad actors can be banned.
+  This incentivizes pools to either forbid client transaction selection or require that pool miners use a persistant public identity (e.g. a name validated through government-issued documentation) so that bad actors can be banned.

   One solution Towns proposes is for pools to provide multiple block templates, allowing each miner to choose their preferred template.
   This is similar to the existing system used by [Ocean Pool][].
-Shares submitted based on a pool-created templates can be validated quickly and with a minimum amount of bandwidth.
+Shares submitted based on pool-created templates can be validated quickly and with a minimum amount of bandwidth.
 This prevents the invalid shares attack that pays 100% but does not help with the approximately 99.9% profitable block withholding attack.